 Out-Layers – Seoul 2018

-These bold graphic pattern are screen-projected in a large scale (the larger the better) on the wall being layered and performing with the live data updates, along in parallel with the colourful lights embedded in the wearable version; both patterns are inspired by Korean traditional color pattern called, ‘Sakdong‘ and Hanbok image collars called, ‘Dong Jeong‘.
+These bold graphic pattern are screen-projected in a large scale (the larger the better) on the wall being layered and performing with the live data updates, along in parallel with the colorful lights embedded in the wearable version; both patterns are inspired by Korean traditional color pattern called, ‘Sakdong‘ and Hanbok image collars called, ‘Dong Jeong‘.
 Since I was working with Seoul data, I intentionally wanted to create patterns and forms that resembles the traditional dress using simple pattern to cut.

 Visitors to the exhibition told me that somehow they feel connected with others as they watch how these color stripes are being updated while generating these subtle different patterns as time passes.
 I told them that just like the wearable piece, we share and wear other’s emotion on us. – Younghui Kim, Nov 2018